-Original story: Xbox Game Pass Ultimate has today been announced by Microsoft and we’ve crunched the numbers to determine if the joint Xbox Live Gold, Xbox Game Pass subscription is worth switching over to when available.
+Xbox Game Pass Ultimate has today been announced by Microsoft and we’ve crunched the numbers to determine if the subscription program, which combines Xbox Live Gold, Xbox Game Pass for Xbox One and Xbox Game Pass for PC, is worth switching over to when available.

 - Multiplayer access, Xbox Games with Gold freebies (Xbox Live Gold)